-Additionally, being able to promptly manage invoices without sacrificing accuracy is a key element in maintaining a healthy relationship with your suppliers, ensuring the stability of the business, and improving the chances of getting better deals along the way.
+Additionally, being able to promptly manage invoices without sacrificing accuracy is a critical element in maintaining a healthy relationship with your suppliers, ensuring the stability of the business, and improving the chances of getting better deals along the way.

 Needless to say, accounts payable is crucial, and you wouldn't want to get it wrong.